dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 Elasticsearch container will be running at port number `9300` of host machine.
 You can browse at `http://localhost:9300/`

 # Kibina image to the `docker-compose.yml` file
-Add the following configuration to the `docker-compose.yml` file so that when you run the `docker compose up` command, it will pull the image from Docker Hub and build the Kibana container.
-Kibana is the tool used to visualize logs and interface to the Elasticsearch.
+Add the following configuration to the `docker-compose.yml` file so that when you run the `docker compose up` command, it will pull the image from Docker Hub and build the Kibana container in your machine within same network where node app container and elasticsearch containers are running
 ```js
 kibana:
     image: 'docker.elastic.co/kibana/kibana:8.10.2'